 Classes for the HVAC/R, Sheet Metal and Plumbing Apprenticeship Programs are offered at the Salem Campus.

-The Electrician Apprenticeship Program are at the IETC Independent Electrical Training Center on Portland Road.
+The Electrician Apprenticeship Program are at the IETC Independent Electrical Training Center on Portland Road in Salem.